easydatapy/easytxt/README.rst

 **from_allow**

 We can skip sentences by providing keys in ``from_allow`` parameter.
-Regex pattern as key is also supported.
+Keys are not case sensitive and regex pattern is also supported.

     >>> test_text = 'First txt.
 Second txt.
 Third Txt.
 FOUR txt.'
     >>> pt = parse_text(test_text, from_allow=['second'])